stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 12 (P2L9) - Behavior Modeling.md

 ### Harel's Digital Watch Quiz

-_Refer to the given state diagrams in lecture._
+_Refer to the given state diagrams in lecture_.

-- _How many outermost states does the watch have?_ 2
+- _How many outermost states does the watch have_?
+2
-- _What button must be pressed to turn on the alarm-clock feature?_ a
+- _What button must be pressed to turn on the alarm-clock feature_? a
-- _In the ALIVE state, how many concurrent machines are running?_ 5
+- _In the ALIVE state, how many concurrent machines are running_?
+5
-- _When the c button is pressed to set the time, which part (day, date, hour, minute, or second) is the first one a user can change?_ Second
+- _When the c button is pressed to set the time, which part (day, date, hour, minute, or second) is the first one a user can change_?
+Second
-- _If you are changing the time on your watch, and you press the b button to indicate that you are done, what unexpected side effect occurs?_ The watch light turns on
+- _If you are changing the time on your watch, and you press the b button to indicate that you are done, what unexpected side effect occurs_?
+The watch light turns on